-Whether you are a Primary 6 student or parent, one of the most challenging topics in the P6 Maths Syllabus is definitely Speed.
-Although the weightage of the Speed questions in the PSLE Math Paper may not be high, knowing how to solve them can make a significant difference in getting that A*.
+Speed questions can come in different forms and difficulties.
+Although the weightage of Speed questions in the PSLE Math Paper may not be as high, knowing how to solve them can make a significant difference in getting that A* you want.

 The Speed Formula

 Speed questions that appear in Paper 1 are usually foundational in nature.
 Most of the time, they can be solved as long as you are armed with the Speed Time Distance formula (Also known as Time Speed Distance formula or Distance Speed Time formula).

 Speed questions in Paper 1 will usually provide you with 2 variables out of the 3 (speed, time or distance).
 Your task is then to solve for the missing third value.

-For speed questions that appear in Paper 2, the word problem may involve more complicated events, such as having the 2 objects moving in different directions, traveling some overlapping distance, catching up etc.
+For speed questions that appear in Paper 2, the word problem may involve more complicated events, such as having the 2 objects moving in different directions, travelling some overlapping distance, catching up etc.

 Is there a way to help you solve such speed questions easily?
-Thankfully, there is.

 In the next section, we’ll take a look at this useful problem-solving technique called the “draw a picture” or “draw a diagram” strategy and how it can help you.